nasa-jpl/ION-DTN/gh-pages/docs/ICI-API.md

-# ION Infrasturcutre APIs
+# ION Infrastructure APIs

-In this section, we will focus on a subset of infrastructure APIs that enables an external application to access and create data objects inside ION's SDR in the process of requesting and receiving BP services from ION.
+In this section, we will focus on a subset of infrastructure APIs that enables an external application to access and create data objects inside ION's SDR while requesting and receiving BP services from ION.

-In order to write a fully functioning BP user application, a combination of ICI APIs described below and a set [BP Service APIs](./BP-Service-API.md) described in a separate document will be required.
+To write a fully functioning BP user application, a combination of ICI APIs described below and a set [BP Service APIs](./BP-Service-API.md) described in a separate document will be required.

 ## ION APIs